venkyr77/declarative-jellyfin/README.md

 At the moment plugins are speculated to cause some bugs, most notably: https://git.spoodythe.one/spoody/declarative-jellyfin/issues/18.
 So at the moment it is recommended to install plugins imperatively through the GUI until declarative plugins are properly tested.

-Installed plugins can be configured declaratively using the `declarative-jellyfin.plugins` attribute.
+Installed plugins can be configured declaratively using the `declarative-jellyfin.plugins` option.

 ```nix
 services.declarative-jellyfin = {